Eri9898/Network-File-Shares-and-Permissions/README.md

 <br />
 <img src="https://imgur.com/cm3QHkg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 2. Log into Client 1 as a normal user.
-To do that pick a user from the domain from server manager>adminastrstive tools> Active DIrectory Users and Computers file>my domain.com> employees and the list to the right should populate.
+To do that pick a user from the domain from Server Manager>Adminastrstive Tools> Active Directory Users and Computers file>MyDomain.com> Employees and the list to the right should populate.
 Choose a random one and RDP to client 1 with mydomain.com/username
 </p>
 <br />